 Searching Google like a Scholar

 Advanced Search enables you to learn to formulate a search in the way Google does.
-Let's use the federal reserve for this example.
-We want to include all important terms but may want to also exclude some.
-Follow the steps below:
+Our search is for nutrtion for type 1 diabetics We want to include all important terms but may want to also exclude some.
+So, let’s create a search using the Advanced Search options:

 Find pages with….
 Each line has directions on the right

-All of these words: Individual words you want to appear in results
+All of these words: nutrition Individual word(s) you want to appear in results

-This exact word or phrase: federal reserve Google use quotations “federal reserve”
+This exact word or phrase: meat consumption Google use quotations “meat consumption"

-Any of these words: recession depression Google adds an ‘or’ between like words
+Any of these words: Google adds an ‘or’ between like words

 None of these words: amazon Google puts a – before the word: -amazon